reecemjones15/password-generator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.

+This is a simple password-generator application.
+It is part of my [Angular Training Projects](https://github.com/reecemjones15/angular-training-projects/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.